Saturday, June 13th, 2026

-Always FREE, there's plenty of activities for children too, including the sack race and the basketball clinic.
+Always FREE, there's plenty of activities for children, including the sack race and the basketball clinic starting at 1:30pm.

 Santa Cruz Juneteenth